Nicaragua announces start of China-backed canal to rival Panama

 The groundbreaking was largely symbolic, as work began on a road designed to accommodate machinery needed to build a port for the canal on the Central American country’s Pacific coast.

-The canal could also give China a foothold in Central America, long dominated by the United States, which completed the Panama Canal a century ago.
+The canal could also give China a major foothold in Central America, a region long dominated by the United States, which completed the Panama Canal a century ago.

 More than a year since it was first announced, the project faces widespread skepticism, with questions still open about who will provide financing, how seriously it will affect Lake Nicaragua and how much land will be expropriated for it.

-“Shipping would love for this to happen, but it’s a luxury not a necessity,” said Greg Miller at consultancy IHS Maritime.
-“Given how much this will cost, it’s hard to take a stance on whether it will happen or not until there is a signal whether that money is available or not.”
+“Given how much this will cost, it’s hard to take a stance on whether it will happen or not until there is a signal whether that money is available or not,” said Greg Miller at consultancy IHS Maritime.

-Presidential spokesman Paul Oquist said the feasibility studies, including a McKinsey report that experts say will define interest in financing the project, had been delayed by changes to the route and would be ready by April.
+Earlier, Nicaraguan presidential spokesman Paul Oquist said feasibility studies, including a McKinsey report that experts say will define interest in financing the canal, had been delayed by changes to the route and would be ready by April.

 Oquist said the “core financing” would come from public and private Chinese money, without giving a percentage.

-But he added that Nicaragua wants the canal to receive international funding and rejected the idea that China’s government will bankroll the project, which is worth roughly four times the GDP of Nicaragua.
+But he added that Nicaragua is seeking international funding and rejected the idea that China will bankroll the project worth roughly four times Nicaraguan gross domestic product.